 St Ives Uniting Church

-Corner Douglas Street &, Mona Vale Rd, St Ives Directions
+Corner Douglas Street & Mona Vale Rd, St Ives

 Emily McKnight: Presenter

-The KPO Kids' Proms are a great introduction to the world of classical music, conducting and musical instruments.
+The KPO Kids Proms are a great introduction to the world of classical music, conducting and musical instruments.
 An enjoyable event for both the orchestra and the audience, we look forward to welcoming you to this event and chatting to you and your children afterwards.